-The major purposes of the survey are to monitor trade in financial services, analyze its impact on the U.S. and foreign economies, compile and improve the U.S. economic accounts, support U.S. commercial policy on financial services, conduct trade promotion, and improve the ability of U.S. businesses to identify and evaluate market opportunities.
+The major purposes of the survey are to monitor trade in financial services, analyze its impact on the U.S. and foreign economics, compile and improve the U.S. economic accounts, support U.S. commercial policy on financial services, conduct trade promotion, and improve the ability of U.S. businesses to identify and evaluate market opportunities.

-As proposed, BEA will conduct the BE-80 survey once every 5 years.
-The last survey was conducted for 1994.
+BEA will conduct the BE-80 survey once every 5 years.
+They last survey was conducted for 1994.
 The survey is intended to cover the universe of financial services transactions between U.S. financial services providers and unaffiliated foreign persons.
-Reporting is required from U.S. financial services providers who have sales to or purchases from affiliated foreign persons in all covered financial services combined in excess of \$3 million during the reporting year.
-Financial services providers meeting this criteria must supply data on the amount of their sales or purchases for each covered type of service, disaggregated by country.
+Reporting is required from U.S. financial services providers who have sales to or purchases from unaffiliated foreign persons in all covered financial services combined in excess of \$3 million during the reporting year.
+Financial services providers meeting these criteria must apply data on the amount of their sales or purchases for each covered type of service, disaggregate by country.
 U.S. financial services providers that have covered transactions of less than \$3 million during the reporting year are asked to provide voluntary estimates of their total sales or purchases of each type of financial service.